Promises and Secrets

 So, then we relax.
 It's not just us that feels that way.
 We have confirmation from the "top".
 Soon we have relaxed so much that we don't think any rules apply to us, so we make up our own.
 In fact, we are so desensitized to any firm rule from God that we don't even make up rules.
 We just lean on our own understanding of Jesus, the Holy Spirit, freedom, and salvation.
 We become just like the Israelites.
 And, look at what we think happened to them.

 If you ever get to the point where you think the Old Testament is just a lot of Old news that no longer matters to the New "church" of Jesus Christ, think back to those writers of the first century, right after Jesus died for us.
 From what library did they get the knowledge that they had as the basis for their writings?
-All of their brilliant thoughts and examples came from their knowledge of the only Bible available at the time or Jesus Himself.
-All their quotes were from the Old Testament or Jesus Himself.
+All of their brilliant thoughts and examples came from their knowledge of the only Bible available at the time or from Jesus Himself.
+All their quotes were from the Old Testament or directly from Jesus.
 And, His quotes came from the Old Testament.
 So, the next time you get tired of reading the Old Testament, that means you may be getting desensitized to the Source of your Faith.

 Disagree?
 Find an error?
 Contact us at firstname.lastname@example.org and give us your view.